PhoenixAceVFX/ml4w-uwsm/README.md

-# ML4W Dotfiles for Hyprland
+# ML4W Dotfiles for Hyprland (UWSM Edit)

+### This is from when I used these, I use a custom config now

 An advanced configuration of Hyprland for Arch Linux based distributions.
 This package includes an installation script to install and set up the required components.